 The Government introduced the Pupil Premium Grant in April 2011.
 The Pupil Premium is allocated to children who are known to be eligible for Free School Meals (FSM), service children, adopted children and children who have been looked after continuously for more than six months.
 This also includes pupils eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure).
 The grant, which is additional to main school funding, is seen by the government as being the best way to address the current underlying inequalities between children eligible for free schools meals (FSM) and their wealthier peers, by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

-For a breakdown of the school's pupil premium grant allocations and an overview of how the money is spent please see the PDF at the bottom of this page
+For a breakdown of the school's previous pupil premium grant allocations, an overview of how the money was spent and the impact please see the PDF's at the bottom of this page

 If you have any questions regarding Pupil Premium funding please make an appointment to discuss this further.